dmuth/monte-carlo-in-rust/README.md

 using the Monte Carlo method as fast as possible.
 I chose this method because it didn't require me to find hosting or use external data sources.

+If you want to see how this code performs in benchmarking [look over here](benchmarks.md)!

 ## How it works